rubo77/Lalumo/dev/plan.md

 - Main code imports and function references in `chords.js` have been updated to use `stable_unstable`.
 Next: check and update any remaining references elsewhere in the codebase.
 - HTML template references in `index.html` have been updated to use the new `stable_unstable` naming convention.
 - Test files referencing `stable_unstable` have been identified for update to `stable_unstable`.
+- User requested: In activities, game buttons should trigger click on touchend even if finger moves outside (mobile usability improvement).
+- User confirmed touch improvement works and requested to extend to all game and select buttons across the app.

 ## Task List
 - [x] Locate Alpine.js `pitches` component definition